Designed to Get Kids' Eyes off Screens and onto Paper

 The concept is specifically, but surely not exclusively, geared towards young readers who favor smartphones and video games over books.
 It aims to get kids’ eyes off screens and onto paper.
 One of the reasons for the success of video games is that every few minutes the player is rewarded, leading them to frequently experience a feeling of accomplishment.

-This book is designed to achieve the same.
-It is divided into 31 concise chapters, each of which ends with a puzzle to be solved by examining a beautiful color illustration.
+These books are designed to achieve the same.
+They are divided into 31 concise chapters, each of which ends with a puzzle to be solved by examining a beautiful color illustration.
 The result is not only highly entertaining, but also equally rewarding, capable of capturing the attention of today’s young video gamers.
 The high-quality visuals are another reason video gaming kids will feel right at home.

 Short Attention Spans / Lack of Reading Experience

-Since each chapter is concise, the book is suitable for children with short attention spans or a lack of reading experience.
+Since each chapter is concise, the books are suitable for children with short attention spans or a lack of reading experience.